Updated: 7 April 2022

-The temporary stamp duty holiday up to £500,000 ends on the 30th June 2021.
-The holiday meant there was no stamp duty tax to pay for first-time buyers and home movers on the first £500,000 of their purchase.
-The reduction offered buyers a potential saving of up to £15,000.
+The temporary stamp duty holiday that was introduced due to COVID-19 up to £500,000 ended on the 30th June 2021.
+This holiday meant there was no stamp duty tax to pay for first-time buyers and home movers on the first £500,000 of their purchase.

 The amount of stamp duty tax you’ll need to pay depends on a wide range of factors, including how much you pay for the property, the location of the property, whether you have a UK passport, when you buy and whether you’re a first-time buyer.
 It also depends on whether you’re buying a main home, a holiday home or an investment property.
 Use this useful stamp duty calculator to work out how much you will pay.